claudiol/cyber-patriots/README.md

 The ScoreEngine will run as a service under systemd.
 You can start/stop/status/restart the engine using systemctl start/stop/status/restart score-engine.service.

 The Score engine will generate a simple HTML index.html file under the /var/www/html/index.html.
-You can access the score using your browser on the following URL: http://localhost
+Students can access the score using your browser on the following URL on their Fedora image: http://localhost

 # VM Setup Instructions